Machine-learning Guided Search for Phonon-mediated Superconductivity in Boron and Carbon Compounds: Results

 For the compounds with imaginary phonon modes away from the $\Gamma$ point, i.e. MoB$_2$-type, we also stabilized these dynamically unstable compounds with larger electronic smearing of 0.1 Ry and tabulated the results in Table.~\ref{tab:Neg_MoB2}.
-For example, compounds like MoB$_2$ in the MgB$_2$ structure have shown experimentally measured T$_c$ of 32 K under high pressure around 110 GPa \cite{PZWZGG23}.
-Another notable example in Table~\ref{tab:Neg_MoB2} is Ca$_5$B$_3$N$_6$ with $\Delta E_h$ of 0.03 eV/atom, which exhibits dynamical instability at the $H$ point and displayed a significant mode-resolved $\lambda$ near its unstable phonon modes, as depicted in Fig.~\ref{fig:9} (d)-(e).
+For example, compounds like MoB$_2$ in the MgB$_2$ structure have shown experimentally measured T$_c$ of 32 K under high pressure \cite{PZWZGG23}. { Moreover, we demonstrate that large electronic smearing can play a role similar to pressure in stabilizing imaginary phonon modes.
+The pressure-induced stabilization of MoB$_2$ is presented in Supplementary Fig. S4.
+Our calculated structural phase transition from R-3m to P6/mmm phase at 75 GPa agrees well with the experimentally reported critical pressure of 70 GPa \cite{PZWZGG23}.
+The calculated electron–phonon coupling (EPC) at 75 and 90 GPa yields T$_c$ values of 28.4 K and 28.6 K, respectively, which are consistent with the experimental value of 32 K, as well as with results obtained from the electronic smearing approach used for high-throughput calculations.
+Notably, both approaches give comparable EPC parameters for the same stabilized low-lying phonon modes: at 75 GPa we obtain $\lambda$ = 1.85, $\omega_{log}$ = 244 K, and T$_c$ = 28.4 K, while the smearing-based approach (Table III) gives $\lambda$ = 2.12, $\omega_{log}$ = 209 K, and T$_c$ = 27.3 K.} Another notable example in Table~\ref{tab:Neg_MoB2} is Ca$_5$B$_3$N$_6$ with $\Delta E_h$ of 0.03 eV/atom, which exhibits dynamical instability at the $H$ point and displayed a significant mode-resolved $\lambda$ near its unstable phonon modes, as depicted in Fig.~\ref{fig:9} (d)-(e).
 After stabilizing the system with electronic smearing of 0.06 Ry, Ca$_5$B$_3$N$_6$ exhibits a $\lambda$ of 1.5.
 The $\omega_{log}$ is found to be 372 K. Moreover, when computing $\lambda$ (with broadening parameter $\sigma$ = 0.01 Ry), the T$_c$ is determined to be 35 K with Coulomb potential $\mu^*_c$=0.16 and 42.4 K with $\mu^*_c$=0.10, much larger than that of MgB$_2$ (16-20 K) computed from isotropic approximation.
 It should be noted that Ca$_5$B$_3$N$_6$ has been synthesized in cubic structure and Im3$^\prime$m (229) SG with partial occupancy in the 8c site of Ca \cite{WZHN98}.
 The crystal structure of this boronitride (Fig.~\ref{fig:9}(a)-(c)) has a cage-like structure, similar to XB$_3$C$_3$ borocarbides (X $=$ Ca,Ba,Sr,Y,La).
 For the stoichiometric Ca$_5$B$_3$N$_6$, Fig.~\ref{fig:9}(f) and (g) present the isotropic Eliashberg spectral function and electronic band structure, respectively.
 It shows an electron-doped band structure that connects to strong EPC as also found in other predicted SC compounds and studies.
 As listed in Table III, interestingly some of the trigonal compounds of NbMoC$_2$ are in the same structure as the stable TaNbC$_2$ in Table~\ref{tab:10K}.
 This shows that in this particular structure, with the substitution of neighboring group of early TMs, although bringing dynamical instability, the phonons once stablized can still provide a large EPC contribution for a sizable T$_c$.
 As also listed in Table III, other compounds with sizable predicted T$_c$ after stabilization that also near GS hull are some notable ternary Ru compounds, MoRuB$_2$ at 15.6 K, RuVB$_2$ at 15.0 K, Pd$_3$CaB at 7.0 K and RuSc$_3$C$_4$ at 6.6 K.